edubart/nelua-lang/.github/pull_request_template.md

 - Don't send big pull requests (lots of changes), they are difficult to review.
 It's better to send small pull requests, one at a time.
 - Use different pull requests for different issues, each pull request should only address one issue.
 - When fixing a bug or adding a feature add tests related to your changes to assure the changes will always work as intended in the future and also to cover new lines added.
-- Verify that changes don't break the tests.
+- Verify that changes don't break the tests, you can check this with `make test`.
 - Follow the same coding style rules as the code base.
 - Pull requests just doing style changes are not welcome, a PR must address a real issue.